software-mansion/protostar/website/docs/cairo-1/05-testing/03-cheatcodes.md

 # Cheatcodes

 Often while testing your contract you want to emulate complex scenarios.
-As an example, you might want to test how your contract behaves when not-authorized contract calls it.
-Protostar let's you tests such scenarios with *cheatcodes*.
+As an example, you might want to test how your contract behaves when not authorized contract calls it.
+Protostar lets you tests such scenarios with *cheatcodes*.
 In this section you will learn what cheatcodes are and how to use them to create strong tests for your contracts.

 ## Let's prank a contract